-Rick and Nellie provide a comprehensive package of workshops for schools where the displays employ a cross-curricular approach and are of great relevance to the National Curriculum.
-The children are given the opportunity to listen to the music and debate important issues to enable a deeper understanding of a given period in history.
+Rick and Nellie provide a comprehensive package of workshops for schools where the displays employ a cross-curricular approach and the children are given the opportunity to listen to the music and debate important issues to enable a deeper understanding of a given period in history.

 We have had 30 years experience in working with children, have qualified teacher status and police clearance.

 During a key stage 2 presentation the children will typically;

 3. be encouraged to feel empathy with the events and people of the given period of history.

 4. Investigate various aspects of the social and political climates of the time.